nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <br>

 ### Viewing a group: `group /view`
-Display details about a group so that you can review the group's details.<br>
+Displays details about a group so that you can review the group's details.<br>

 >Format: `group /view /gid [GROUP_ID]`
 >